zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem.md

 ### closeField `String`

-The data field containing the close value.
+The data field containing the close value.** Available for candlestick and ohlc series only **

 #### Example
     <kendo:chart-seriesItem closeField="closeField">